adamsilver/fdpb/03-Book-A-Flight.md

 ### Layout

 Before now, we've ‘stacked’ form fields beneath one an other.
 Here we've laid them out in rows a bit like they are on a plane.
 Designing the interface based on a user's mental model makes choosing a seat that bit easier, at least for sighted users.
 To conform to principle 1&mdash;*provide a comparable experience*&mdash;we need to add visually hidden text just for screen readers.
-Now's a good time as any to construct the HTML.

 ```
 <fieldset>